Online Blog & Business Help

 Once it’s ready, toggle off the “Secret” button and your viewers will instantly have access to a new and very professional looking board full of high-quality content.

-Just don’t save too many pins to the board before making it public.
+One thing to note.
 Once you change it from Secret to Public, ALL the pins on the board will be posted all at once.

 Avoid looking spammy or annoying by inundating your followers with 50 pins all about the same topic.
 (I know….so many things to remember with Pinterest!)